Portland Water Quality at a Glance

 Should I be concerned about lead in Portland’s water?

-Why is Portland building a filtration facility?
+Why is Portland building a filtration facility, and what is the current status?

 What is the Columbia South Shore Well Field?